 Vauxhall Vivaro trim levels and body sizes

-The Vivaro comes in three trim levels: entry-level Edition, popular Sportive and new range-topping Elite.
-Full details of each can be found in the Costs section below.
+The Vivaro was launched in three trim levels: entry-level Edition, popular Sportive and new range-topping Elite.
+An additional Dynamic trim level joined the range later, slotting in between Edition and Sportive.
+Full details of each Vivaro specification can be found in the Costs section below.

 There are two body length options for the panel van – L1 and L2 – plus a double cab crew van and a platform cab for conversions.
-At launch Vauxhall is not offering the super-short compact body style available from Citroen, Peugeot and Toyota, but this may change in 2020.
+Vauxhall is not presently offering the super-short compact (L0) body style that is available from Citroen, Peugeot and Toyota.

 Even without this, the Vivaro is one of the smaller mid-size vans in terms of exterior dimensions, with the single roof height option comfortably low enough to enter most car parks.